aleixlahozt/AI_Learning/AI_Knowledge/STT_TTS_Evaluation/README.md

 3. Generate a **pandas DataFrame** from the .tsv uploaded file (for each specified language).
 This will be used to apply the proper formatting the .tsv columns and rows.
 4. Create an **Azure Table** with name `<table_name_english>` inside ` <storage_account_name>`.
 Use the df generated in 3) to **populate** the table.

+> Note: Steps 3. and 4. can also be run programatically with scripts 03_create_function_app.py and 04_deploy_function.py, but its advisable not to since it is more probable to run into errors.
+It is advisable to use Azure Functions VS Code extension instead

 ### 3. Create Azure Function App

 1. Install Azure Functions VSCode extension